SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/libraries/README.md

 - Check for existing names in `assets/enums/sequencing_center.json`, and reuse existing categories when name is only slightly different.

-> :warning: Must follow categories specified in
+> ⚠️ Must follow categories specified in
 > `assets/enums/sequencing_center.json`

-> :warning: If unknown and cannot be inferred from the publication, specify
+> ⚠️ If unknown and cannot be inferred from the publication, specify
 > `Unknown`

 ## library_name